2025 Old Town Art Fair – Chicago

 Carolyn Potts

-Glass, Ceramics, Fiber, Stone, Woodworking, 3D Mixed Media, Jewelery, Metal, Sculpture
+Glass, Ceramics, Fiber, Stone, Woodworking, 3D Mixed Media, Jewelry, Metal, Sculpture

 Painting, Drawing, Pastel, and Printmaking